FlyOver Iceland is one of a number of special feature films that shows at FlyOver Canada in Vancouver. It’s a

 If you visit Reykjavik one day be sure to check out FlyOver Iceland at its Icelandic venue.
-And if you’re in downtown Vancouver between late February and the beginning of May, check out the ride-like experience at FlyOver Canada too!
+And if you’re in downtown Vancouver between mid-February and mid-April in 2021, check out the ride-like experience at FlyOver Canada too!
 The attraction shows films about Canada year-round, and other feature films at other times as well.

 During the FlyOver Iceland film you’ll smile, get sprayed, be awed, smell a volcano and feel like you’re really flying.
 You’ll also experience Iceland like few in the world ever will.

 For full details see the FlyOver Canada website.

 Prices and Times

-Also good to know, if you purchased a dual ticket to see both the FlyOver Iceland show and the regular FlyOver Canada film on the same visit, you would have saved around 15% off the regular individual prices.
+Good to know, if you purchase a dual ticket to see both the FlyOver Iceland show and the regular FlyOver Canada film on the same visit, you can save around 50% off the regular individual price of the second film.

 FlyOver Iceland Video

 To give you an idea of what to expect, below is a promotional video about the Icelandic film.
-As you’ll see, it promises to be just as impressive as FlyOver Canada’s other amazing flying film experiences.
+As you’ll see, it’s just as impressive as FlyOver Canada’s other amazing flying film experiences.

 About FlyOver Canada